Right Arrow

 5. Continuous setup improvement processes

-The hidden costs of traditional SMED challenges
+The hidden costs of traditional SMED limitations

-Your changeover process likely follows a predictable pattern: significant time spent preparing tools and materials, minimal time on physically mounting and removing equipment, moderate time on adjusting settings and calibrations, and the majority of time on trial runs and fine-tuning processes.
+Your changeover process likely follows a predictable pattern: considerable time spent preparing tools and materials, minimal time on physically mounting and removing equipment, moderate time on adjusting settings and calibrations, and the majority of time on trial runs and fine-tuning processes.

 • Inability to verify SOP compliance at scale across all shifts and locations